RCGP Cymru Wales

 The Chair of RCGP Wales is Dr Rowena Christmas.

 Welsh Council meetings take place on a quarterly basis with the Annual General Meeting normally being held in November.
-Observers to Welsh Council include representatives from Welsh Government, and other stakeholder organisations, including the General Practitioners Committee of the BMA, as well as a nominated representative when relevant, from the RCGP Wales virtual patient panel, as agreed by Welsh Council.
+Observers to Welsh Council include representatives from Welsh Government, and other stakeholder organisations, including the General Practitioners Committee of the BMA, and the Royal College of Nursing.
 Observers are not entitled to vote.

 Dr Rowena Christmas, Chair